liveart/slate/source/index.md

 }
 ```

 This service is called to get the list of saved designs for certain email.
-The backend service should use the email from GET parameter as key to filter designs for particular account.
+The backend service should use the email (and product as option) from GET parameter as key(s) to filter designs for particular account.

 ### <h3>SERVICE DEFINITION IN CONFIG.JSON</h3>
- Please note that using the token is mandatory.
+Tokens Description:
+- `${email}` - mandatory token.
 It will be replaced in request with actual email, provided by the user.
+- `${product_id}` (added in _0.10.24_) - optional token for filtering designs list by current product

-`"getDesignsUrl": "services/loadDesigns.php?email=${email}"`
+`"getDesignsUrl": "services/loadDesigns.php?email=${email}&product_id=${product_id}"`

 ### RESPONSE FIELDS DESCRIPTION